 Short answers generated from the data currently available on this page.

-Racing Montevideo look likelier based on recent consistency and defensive stability, but a draw is also a plausible result.
+Racing Montevideo have the edge based on consistency and defensive form, but the market still assigns a sizable draw probability.

 Predicted score: - - -